ErenKyojin/polimi-ing-info/2.1 ACSO/Architettura/unità di controllo.md

 R | 10 |and | $0^7$ | $111$ | AND | 0000
 R | 10 | or | $0^7$ |$110$ | OR | 0001

->[!esempio] Struttura del processore con unità di controllo
+>[!example] Struttura del processore con unità di controllo
 >![[Pasted image 20221025173623.png|600]]